Limited Reference, Reliable Generation: A Two-Component Framework for Tabular Data Generation in Low-Data Regimes: Further Study on Component II

-\textbf{2) Dual-Granularity Filtering.} Filtering synthetic samples is challenging due to the variability in localized redundancy and data quality across datasets \cite{chen2024unveiling, goyal2024systematic}.
-Given the partitioning into high-frequency (\(\mathcal{D}_{\text{high}}\)) and low-frequency (\(\mathcal{D}_{\text{low}}\)) subsets, we apply distinct filtering strategies at two levels of granularity. \emph{Chunk-level filtering} targets redundancy in \(\mathcal{D}_{\text{high}}\), while \emph{instance-level filtering} focuses on improving quality within \(\mathcal{D}_{\text{low}}\).
+Filtering synthetic samples is challenging due to the variability in localized redundancy and data quality across datasets \cite{chen2024unveiling,goyal2024systematic}.
+Given the partitioning into high-density (\(\mathcal{D}_{\text{high}}\)) and low-density (\(\mathcal{D}_{\text{low}}\)) subsets, we apply distinct filtering strategies at two levels of granularity. \emph{Chunk-level filtering} targets redundancy in \(\mathcal{D}_{\text{high}}\), while \emph{instance-level filtering} focuses on improving quality within \(\mathcal{D}_{\text{low}}\).